 My go-to team building activity for the beginning of the year is cup stacking.
 It is an easy activity to prep, doesn’t cost a whole lot of money and students LOVE it.

-This activity is a hit every single year.
-Want to know how to play?
-Click here to read all about it.
+Want to learn how to play the activity?
+Click HERE to read all about it.

 Five facts in thirty seconds takes a little bit of planning ahead of time.
 On the first day of school, I share five facts about myself in less than 30 seconds.
 We have a few cheap timers (probably from the Dollar Tree) that we use anytime we need a timer.
 I try to model what it will look like for students.
 Make sure you explain that you want five facts that are not obvious (not boy/girl, tall/short, etc.).